kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

     AVG(BaseSalary) AS AvgSalary,
     AVG(DATEDIFF(YEAR, HireDate, GETDATE())) AS AvgTenure FROM Employees
-GROUP BY Department, JobLevel
+GROUP BY DepartmentID, JobLevel
-ORDER BY Department, JobLevel;
+ORDER BY DepartmentID, JobLevel;
 ```

 **Key Concept**: Every non-aggregate column in SELECT must be in GROUP BY